-If, after two semesters in the School, a student has received more than 16 credit hours of "Not Proficient" or "Fail" grades, such student shall be dismissed from the School for academic deficiency and may not be placed on probation.
+If, after one semester of school a student has received more than 12 credit hours of "Not Proficient" or "Fail" grades, or after two semesters in the School a student has received more than 16 credit hours of "Not Proficient" or "Fail" grades, such student shall be dismissed from the School for academic deficiency and may not be placed on probation.
 If after two semesters in the School, a student has received 12 to 16 credit hours of "Not Proficient" or "Fail" grades, such student shall be dismissed from the School for academic deficiency but may petition to be placed on academic probation.
 At any time after three semesters in ASL, any student with an academic standards grade average below 2.10 shall be dismissed from school for academic deficiency.
 Upon receiving notice that his or her academic standards grade average is below 2.10, or in the case of a first year student, that he or she has received 12 to 16 credit hours of "Not Proficient" or "Fail" grades, a student may seek probationary status in accordance with Section X (C) of these standards by executing and filing a Request to Petition for Probation with the Office of the Dean.
 Upon such filing, the student will be granted Interim Probationary Status.
 Failure to file the petition within three working days of filing the Request to Petition for Probation will result in automatic denial of probation.

-If the Committee grants the student's petition, his or her status will automatically convert from Interim Probationary to Probationary, subject to any conditions imposed by the Committee.
+If the Committee grants the student's petition, his or her status will automatically convert from Interim Probationary to Probationary, subject to any conditions imposed by the Committee in addition to the retest and supplemental work described in IX.A.3.xx required to meet the prerequisites required for Bar Preparation Studies.
 If the Committee denies the petition, the student will be immediately withdrawn from law school.
 The denied student will receive no credit for the semester in which the student was in Interim Probationary Status, and the tuition paid for that semester will be refunded.

-A student in Interim Probationary Status or in Probationary Status has not been dismissed from the School for purposes of Section X (B)(1).
+A student in Interim Probationary Status or in Probationary Status has not been dismissed from the School for purposes of Section X(B)(1).